 Courtney has dressed talent of all ages, shapes, sizes, medical conditions and celebrity status.
 She handles all talent with respect and appreciation.
 Professionalism and privacy is a priority when working with Celebrity talent.

 “Talent’s time is extremely valuable.
 Every second on set is negotiated, booked and painstakingly scripted and story boarded.
-I don’t want to waste a second of that time and I never want the camera to wait longer than scheduled on the callsheet.
-With proper pre-production and assistance, wardrobe is organized and prepped and ready to dress talent so the director has as much time as possible on-set.
+I don’t want to waste a second of that time.

+Talent’s trust is crucial.
 When handling celebrity talent, I keep it professional and respect their privacy.
-I don’t ask for autographs or photo-ops, because I’m there to support them not to distract.
+I’m there to support not to distract.
 Talent is expected to be ON so I keep both my wardrobe room and conversations respectful and light.
 I read the talent’s demeanor and follow their lead — empathy and emotional intelligence is critical.
 At the end of the day, I always receive a gracious hug, handshake, or a ‘Pleasure working with you’ from the talent.
 They appreciate my professionalism and my efforts to create a comfortable environment for them to WORK.”

-Humility, hustle and humor are important — and tape — lots of Toptick tape.
+Humility, hustle and humor are important — and tape — lots of Topstick tape.

 Courtney finds inspiration in fine arts, craftsmanship, and her environment.